 In 2014, Pitchfork launched The Pitchfork Review, the site’s first print magazine, a perfect-bound, 200-plus page quarterly publication.
 The magazine is dedicated to the best in long-form music writing, photography, design and comics.
 The Review documents music culture, past and present.
-Our sixth issue features:
+Our seventh issue features:

 An oral history of NYC's NASA club night • David Bowie's Low • Michael Galinsky photographs the American underground • A day in the increasingly busy life of Australian songwriter Courtney Barnett • Exclusive Zola Jesus and The Tea Heads 7”

 Don Drummond and Margarita Mahfood: Jamaica's first musical couple • John Fahey, record collector • The life and death of Jason Molina • An oral history of Elliott Smith • Exclusive King Tuff and the Lentils 7”

 Holger Czukay of Can • Stanley Kubrick's Infinite playlist • David Toop on Kate Bush • A photo essay by Matthew Barney and Jonathan Bepler • Exclusive Kurt Vile & the Lovetones / Watery Love split 7”

 Simon Reynolds on '80s alt-weeklies • The rise and fall of Otis Redding • Glenn Danzig • Delicious Vinyl and the birth of LA hip-hop • Pitchfork Music Festival Paris in photos

 The Pitchfork Review is published four times per year.

 A four-issue subscription costs $49.99 and is only

 available to residents of the United States.